See Nutshell in action!

 Most sales reps live and die by the month (me included).
 It’s easy to fall into the habit of just trying to get through the month and resetting on the 1st.
 Long-term sales thinking goes well outside the monthly goal.
 It’s all about building relationships, creating more referral opportunities and thinking about long-term goals.

 As we’ve written before, you can’t let your prospects float away right now just because they aren’t buying.
-Now is the time to keep in touch, focus on the relationship, and stay on your buyers’ radars so that you can pick the sales conversations back up when things go back to normal.
-(Stay patient, we’re getting closer every day!)
+Now is the time to keep in touch, focus on the relationship, and stay on your buyers’ radars so that you can pick the sales conversations back up when the time is right.

-While selling from home is an adjustment, it’s far from impossible.
-If you follow the remote sales tips, tricks, and strategies listed above, you’ll be able to effectively work from home as a salesperson and you’ll be back to closing deals in no time.
-Good luck and stay safe!
+Whether you’re new to remote selling or you’re a work-from-home pro, if you follow the remote sales tips, tricks, and strategies listed above, you’ll be able to effectively work from home home and start closing deals in no time.

 Join 30,000+ other sales and marketing professionals.
 Subscribe to our Sell to Win newsletter!